Carli de Murga

-Carlos Alberto Olaivar Martinez de Murga (born 30 November 1988), known as Carli de Murga, is a professional footballer who plays as a centre-back for Philippines Football League club One Taguig.
-Born in Spain, he plays for the Philippines national team.
+Carlos Alberto Olaivar Martinez de Murga (born 30 November 1988), known as Carli de Murga, is a former professional footballer who played as a centre-back.
+Born in Spain, he represented the Philippines at international level.

 Club career

 With Spanish clubs

 Born in El Puerto de Santa María, Cádiz, Martínez de Murga was a youth graduate at hometown club Cádiz CF. He played with Cádiz B in the Tercera División during the 2008–09 season.
 He then moved to Atlético Sanluqueño during the 2009–10 season.
 He then signed for Racing Club Portuense for the 2010–11 season.
 In his stint for RC Portuense, he scored a goal in the 2–1 loss against P.D.
 Rociera.

 Global F.C.

 In January 2012, he signed up for Filipino side Global FC for the 2011–12 United Football League (UFL) season.
 He made his debut in the 2–1 win against Philippine Army.
 He scored his first goal in the 5–1 win against Manila Nomads.
 On 31 March 2012, he scored a hat trick against the Kaya that result in a 5–1 victory.